 - In another smaller bowl, sift the flour with the baking powder and baking soda and add the flour mixture to the liquid mixture.
 Use a spoon and gradually incorporate the flour.

-- Line a baking sheet with parchment paper (just in case because they usually don't stick), shape the cookies in any form you like, and place them leaving some distance between them.
+- Line a baking sheet with parchment paper (optional), shape the cookies in any form you like, and place them leaving some distance between them.
 Pinch lightly their surface with a fork or press gently the cookies on a cheese grater.

 - Place the sheet in the middle rack of the oven and bake for 20-30 minutes until golden brown.
 Let them cool.